Mongolia eyes Peabody to develop giant coalmine

 Mongolia's foreign policy wittingly seeks out business partners in countries beyond its giant neighbors Russia and China.
 The United States, Germany, Australia and Canada are among its preferred partner nations.

-Last year, the Mongolian government announced that Peabody, China's state-controlled Shenhua Group SHGRP.UL and a group of companies led by Russian Railways would be part of a consortium to develop the western block, which contains 1.8 billion metric tons of coal, 65 percent of which is high grade coking coal.
+Last year, the Mongolian government announced that Peabody, China's Shenhua Group SHGRP.UL and a group of companies led by Russian Railways would be part of a consortium to develop the western block, which contains 1.8 billion tonnes of coal, 65 percent of which is high grade coking coal.

 The deal would have seen China's Shenhua hold a 40 percent stake in the consortium, while Peabody would have taken 24 percent.
 A Russian-Mongolian consortium was allotted the remaining 36 percent.